jmacdon/LDblocks_GRCh38/README.md

 want the covariance of the variants within a chromosomal region, for those individuals of a given ancestry.
-The VCF files we have include all of the 1000Genomes subjects, and we only want subjects with European genetic ancestries.
-We selected individuals from the following sub-populations (TSI, IBS, CEU, GBR) using a bash script:
+The VCF files we have include all of the 1000Genomes subjects, and we only want subjects with a given genetic ancestry.
+For the deCODE data we selected individuals from the following sub-populations (TSI, IBS, CEU, GBR) using a bash script:

 ```sh